Book your next vacation to the nation’s capital and visit these only-in-the-District museums, free of charge

 As you return to traveling this year, Washington, DC should be at the very top of your list.
 The nation’s capital offers more than 100 free things to do, but it should come as no surprise that museums are some of the most popular attractions.

 We’ve gone into deep detail on four of the city’s most popular museums (including one dedicated to living animals), none of which charge admission.

-Find the latest updates on visiting museums, including Smithsonian's plans to have all of its museums open by the end of August 2021, mask mandates for all indoor museums and the latest ticketing requirements.
+Find updates on museums, including mask mandates for all indoor museums and the latest ticketing requirements.

 Smithsonian's National Zoo

 In the heart of the nation’s capital lives a portal to wildlife from around the world.
 Smithsonian’s National Zoo offers a firsthand, family-friendly experience through a 163-acre urban park in the Woodley Park neighborhood teeming with roughly 2,700 animals that represent more than 390 species.

 The zoo is also connected to the Smithsonian Conservation Biology Institute (a non-public facility located in Front Royal, Va.), a global effort to conserve species and train future conservationists.
 This focus on preserving endangered animals extends to the zoo, as one-fifth of its exhibited species fall into this category.

 Facing the Brink: Conservation Wins at the National Zoo

 Assumed to be extinct in the early 1980s, the black-footed ferret population has rebounded to endangered status thanks to efforts by the National Zoo.
 Credit: Smithsonian National Zoo

 The zoo is helping to restore the scimitar-horned oryx population, which is now extinct in the wild, in hopes to reintroduce it to its native Tunisia, Niger and Chad.
 Credit: Smithsonian National Zoo